Sustainability Management in Governance & Economic Dimension

 Information and Cyber Security Management Policy

 The Company recognizes the inherent risks associated with information technology and, therefore, prioritizes the care and protection of its information technology resources.
-The Information and Cyber Security Management Policy serves as the operational framework that all users must adhere to, in compliance with the Computer Crime Act B.E.
-2550 (2007).
-This Policy establishes the standard for protecting the organization and against inappropriate user actions.
+The Information and Cyber Security Management Policy serves as the operational framework that all users must adhere to, the Company also complies with the relevant laws such as the Computer Crime Act B.E.
+2550 (2007) and as amended, including Personal Data Protection laws.
 The Company collects personal data only when necessary for its operational purposes, depending on the individual's relationship or activity with the Company, and the type of product or service used.
 Individuals are notified of these practices before or at the time of personal data collection.
 Explicit consent is obtained from individuals before or at the time of collecting their personal data.

 Privacy Policy